Sabina Spielrein: Relationship with Carl Jung

 During the ensuing months, Jung wrote to Freud about the relationship, at first accusing Spielrein of having tried unsuccessfully to seduce him, and then admitting that he had become romantically involved with her.
 He sent a series of letters to Spielrein's mother, writing "no one can prevent two friends from doing as they wish...the likelihood is that something more may enter the relationship".
 Spielrein also wrote to Freud, making it clear that, for a few months, their relationship had been in some fashion physical, it had involved what Spielrein again called "poetry": "In the end the unavoidable happened...it reached the point where he could no longer stand it and wanted 'poetry'.
-I could not and did not want to resist, for many reasons' Eva Spielrein threatened to report him to Eugen Bleuler and came to Zurich to do so, but in the end decided not to.
+I could not and did not want to resist, for many reasons' Eva Spielrein threatened to report him to Eugen Bleuler and came to Zürich to do so, but in the end decided not to.
 Meanwhile, Jung had resigned his medical post at the Burghölzli, although he continued his laboratory work and university teaching.
 A document-based account of these events, including the three-way correspondence among Spielrein, Jung and Freud, appears in Launer's biography.

 After a hiatus of several months caused by the tension, Spielrein and Jung resumed their relationship in the summer of 1909, and continued seeing each other privately up through the last months of 1910.
-Spielrein permanently departed Zurich around January 1911.
+Spielrein permanently departed Zürich around January 1911.
 In Spielrein's private diary entry dated 11 September 1910—just four months before graduating from medical school, and leaving both Jung and Zürich—she mused again upon her fantasy of bearing Jung's son.
 Sabina saw in reality how totally impossible it was, how it would ruin her chance of finding another love and destroy her scientific and professional ambitions:

-With a baby I would be accepted nowhere.
-And that would be in the best of cases; what if I did not even get pregnant?
-Then our pure friendship would be destroyed by the intimate relationship, and our friendship is what is so terribly dear to me.

 This personal diary entry from late-1910 strongly suggests that Spielrein realized that even if they were to finally have sexual relations, she might not get pregnant.
-And having taken that step, “our pure friendship would be destroyed by the intimate relationship....”
+And having taken that step, "our pure friendship would be destroyed by the intimate relationship...."
 Written shortly before her departure from Zürich, those words seemingly imply that whatever the nature of their physical "poetry", Jung and Spielrein had not engaged in sexual intercourse.